CwLiuzzZ/D3-Stereo/README.md

     │   └── WetRoad1
 ```

-## Training & Evaluation
+## Inference

-For using and evaluating our D3Stereo, please run the files  `toolkit/main.py` and ``toolkit/tool.py``, respectively.
+For using our D3Stereo, please run the files  `toolkit/main.py`.